-Can you recover overwritten files on Mac?
+recover overwritten files mac os

 If you follow best practices you should be performing regular backups of your Mac.
 Time Machine, the backup and recovery tool that is part of macOS, provides an easy way to protect your data for just this type of occasion.
 Unless the original file was created after your last backup, you should have a copy of it in Time Machine.